Whistler Mountain Bike Park 101: A First-Timer’s Guide

 Bike Park Tickets

 There are a number of options available to ride the bike park.
 Day passes allow you to ride the park for the entirety of that particular day.
 Season passes allow you to ride the bike park anytime during opening hours throughout the season.
 A Sampler pass can be used for three laps.
 If you’re having a blast and want to keep going, you can upgrade your Sampler pass to a day ticket.
-An Extended Play ticket is valid from 3.30 PM – 8 PM between mid-May and early September.
+An Extended Play ticket is usually valid from 3.30 PM – 8 PM between mid-May and early September, but check their hours of operation when you’re planning.

 What Are the Trails Like?